 Lastly, a word of warning: between November and April, night-time temperatures throughout the interior and the north can fall to below freezing.
 However, few B&Bs or guesthouses have any form of heating other than the odd plug-in radiator, so check out the facilities before taking a room.
 Similarly, in the height of summer check for a fan or air-conditioning, as nights can be very warm.

 A simple guesthouse is known as an alojamento local – these come with or without en-suite facilities and don’t always provide breakfast, but are usually perfectly comfortable and often in characterful old townhouses.
 In seaside resorts and smaller villages, you can also often rent a room in a private house, known as a dormida or quarto – just look around for signs in windows, or check with the local turismo.
 Room quality and facilities vary greatly; some are little more than a bed in a converted attic, others come with modern bathrooms and air conditioning.
 Always ask where the room is before you agree to take it – you could end up far from the town centre or beach.
 Breakfast is not usually included.

-Pousadas de Portugal (wpousadas.pt) is a chain of over forty hotels that have either been converted from historic properties such as old monasteries or castles, or purpose-built in dramatic countryside settings.
-Formerly government-run, they are now efficiently managed by the Portuguese hotel chain Pestana, and can be found all over the country, especially in the Alentejo and the north.
-The converted historic buildings are particularly fine, making full use of the old cloisters and chapels, etc, and some have been well modernized by Portugal’s top architects.
+Pousadas de Portugal is a chain of 37 hotels that have mostly been converted from historic properties such as old monasteries or castles, often in dramatic countryside settings.
+Formerly government-run, they are now efficiently managed by the Portuguese hotel chain Pestana, and can be found all over the country.
+The larger converted historic buildings are particularly fine, making full use of the old cloisters and chapels, etc, and some have been well modernized by Portugal’s top architects.
 Others are more like small country houses, with an old-fashioned elegance and charm, while facilities and service throughout are equivalent to those in four- and five-star hotels.
 Most also have a swimming pool, lovely gardens and a good restaurant.

 Rural tourism: country and manor houses